asdian/CS1.6-Tuts/CS1.6 Base Game Tut.md

 > [!NOTE]
 > #### What is Metahook?
 > Metahook is an addon for Goldsrc-based games to give extensive functionality (like ReHLDS and such).
-Unfortunately Metahook is for Windows only, which is have its specific requirements to be able to use for multiplayer (don't ask me how, I don't know too).
-Metahook is heavily dependant with newer OpenGL and DirectX (correct me if I'm wrong, it's from my experience since I can't find the system requirement documentations for it).
+Unfortunately Metahook is for Windows only, which is have its specific requirements to be able to use for multiplayer (don't ask me how, I don't know either).
+Metahook is heavily dependant with newer OpenGL and DirectX version (correct me if I'm wrong, it's from my experience since I can't find the system requirement documentations for it).

 3. Run and play your CS1.6 from `cstrike.exe`, play with built-in bots, make sure eveything runs fine, no crash.
 If you're facing crashes and other, might be your installment/system issue.
 4. Inside the game, press tilde `~` symbol on your keyboard, then type _`mh_pluginlist`_.
 If the output shows as shown on this image below, the Metahook is successfully installed.